Plans from $29 · One-time payment · No subscription See Pricing

 • You're being pressured to sign a release or accept a quick settlement

 Most personal injury attorneys offer free consultations.
-If injuries are involved, there's no cost to getting a professional opinion.
-For property-damage claims under $10K, small claims court is often more effective than hiring counsel — insurers frequently settle rather than send representation.
+If injuries are in the picture, there's no cost to getting a professional opinion first.
+For property-damage claims under $10K, small claims court is often more effective than hiring counsel anyway.
+Insurers tend to settle rather than send a lawyer to court over that amount.

 Free Resource